Hong Kong leader says she has ‘piles of cash at home,’ no bank account, due to U.S. sanctions

 “Lam says that no banks are willing to provide financial services to her.
 Not even Chinese state banks,” Nathan Law, a prominent Hong Kong activist who fled the country this summer, wrote on Twitter.
 “Her salary is paid in cash and she can only spend in cash.
 What does it imply?”

-Lam was among 11 top Hong Kong officials who were targeted with targeted U.S. sanctions in August.
+Lam was among 11 top Hong Kong officials who were targeted with U.S. sanctions in August.
 The Treasury Department said the sanctions were a response to “draconian” national security legislation China has imposed on Hong Kong, which lays the groundwork to jail protesters and censor critics.

 As chief executive of Hong Kong, Lam was “directly responsible for implementing Beijing’s policies of suppression of freedom and democratic processes,” the Treasury said in a statement announcing the sanctions.

-The sanctions meant that Lam and the other Hong Kong individuals were added to the Specially Designated Nationals and Blocked Persons List (SDN list) maintained by Treasury’s Office of Foreign Assets Control.
+The sanctions meant that Lam and the other Hong Kong individuals were added to the Specially Designated Nationals and Blocked Persons List, or SDN List, maintained by Treasury’s Office of Foreign Assets Control.

 Inclusion on the list essentially bars any businesses with significant U.S. links from working with the individual and blocks access to all property or other assets that the individuals have within U.S. jurisdiction.